-The research does not need to be described in the detail that would be expected in an NIH RO-1, since the track record and promise of the investigator are the primary award criteria.
+The research does not need to be described in the detail that would be expected in an NIH R0-1, since the track record and expectations of continued excellence of the investigator are the primary award criteria.
 The application must include a summary of the applicant's proposed work in terms that can be readily understood by lay members of the review panel.